KDE/digikam-doc/image_editor/enhancement_tools.rst

 3. **Adjust the Transition**: use the **Progressive Transition** slider to control how gradually the blur fades in.
 Lower values create a sharper transition between subject and background.
 Higher values create a more gradual transition.

-4. **Refine the Segmentation**: use the **Subject Segmentation** slider to improve the accuracy of the subject detection and isolation.
+4. **Refine the Subject Isolation**: use the **Subject Isolation** slider to improve the accuracy of the subject detection and isolation.
 Higher values (10-20) work better for complex subjects like hair or fur.
 Lower values (1-5) are sufficient for simple subjects with clear edges.

 5. **Adjust the Subject Area**: use the mouse over the **Subject Mask** preview widget to zoom / pan the canvas and adjust the desired zone surrounding the subject.